AngelValentino/personal-portfolio/README.md

 - Changed font size of clickable elements to be easier to use with touch screen devices

-- Implemented progressive loading to images for better performance

 - Implemented color variables for an easier webpage customization

 - Still isn't 100% complete due to the lack of JavaScript